BayesWatch/deficient-efficient/README.md

 Code used to produce https://arxiv.org/abs/1711.02613
 ## Installation Instructions

-The latest pytorch release now contains optimised grouped convolutions which makes installation much easier.

-Make an appropriate conda environment and activate it.
+Use Conda!
+Make a new environment then activate it.
 ```
 conda create -n torch python=3
 source activate torch